Home » National Parks » Great Smoky Mountains National Park » There is Outstanding Fly Fishing in the Smoky Mountains

 Oconaluftee River Rainbow Trout

-Taking what we learned, we continued to fish the river throughout the week.
-Most days we pulled into the Tow string area, starting at the campground bridge, picking our way downstream.
-We had some success finding smaller trout, but the bigger fish did not take our line.
-I found a gigantic crayfish the size of my hand in a small crevice of a boulder, showing we can find larger fish in the river.
+Applying what we learned, we spent the week fishing along the river.
+Most days, we started at the campground bridge in the Tow String area and worked our way downstream.
+We had some success catching smaller trout, though the larger fish ignored our line.
+At one point, I discovered a gigantic crayfish, nearly the size of my hand, tucked into a crevice of a boulder—proof that bigger fish were definitely hiding in the river.

 Smoky Mountain River Fishing

 We had a blast in Great Smoky Mountain National Park, walking the trails and fishing the rivers.
-This was the perfect way to disconnect, have a good time, get a little exercise, and learn something along the way, Anytime you can catch fish is a good time!
+This was the perfect way to disconnect, have a good time, get a little exercise, and learn something along the way.
+Anytime you can catch a fish is a good time!

 Oconaluftee River., Smoky Mountains Fishing